 Other modifications that you can make to your Custom Feed are adding related terms based on your previous tweets, along with the option to exclude words or phrases that you do not want to see in your feed.
 All elements of your Custom Feed can be edited or changed at any time, so users can adjust it during specific promotions or during certain times of the year.

 The new Twitter Dashboard will also help give small business owners content ideas with suggestions like “Share the love.
 Like and Retweet kind words from your customers” or “Your team is as unique as your business.
 Tweet a surprising fact about one of your team members.”
 The Dashboard also includes at-a-glance analytics to help business users determine which tweets are performing best.

-The final option tucked into the Dashboard are Twitter analytics, a pre-existing feature that can help users determine how well their tweets are performing.
-Available information includes an overall look at the amount of tweets, replies and mentions over a one week, 30-day or 60-day period.
-Users can also take a deeper look at the engagement of each of their tweets to see how they did in terms of impressions, replies, retweets and likes.
+The final option tucked into the Dashboard is Twitter analytics, a pre-existing feature that can help users determine how well their tweets are performing.
+Available information includes an overall look at the number of tweets, replies, and mentions over a one-week, 30-day or 60-day period.
+Users can also take a deeper look at the engagement of each of their tweets to see how they did in terms of impressions, replies, retweets, and likes.